 |Check the Price on the Oma Sense|

-Review of the Oma Sense Baby Breathing Monitor
+Review of the Oma Sense Baby Movement Monitor

 The Oma Sense works by monitoring the rise and fall of your baby's tummy while they breathe.
 A normal breathing cycle should produce a rise and fall of your baby's tummy every few seconds (babies breathe a lot!).